 A conservatorship is a legal proceeding in which a court appoints someone to manage the financial affairs of an individual who is unable to manage their finances on their own.
 In Hawaii, the court has jurisdiction over establishing conservatorships for both minors and incapacitated adults.

 In the case of conservatorships for minors, the court will appoint a conservator if it determines that a minor has money or property requiring management, has business affairs that are at risk due to the minor’s age, or needs protection of funds the minor uses for support or education.
-The court will appoint a conservator, for example, if a minor is named a beneficiary on a family members life insurance policy, and that member passes away.
+For example, if a minor is named a beneficiary on a family member’s life insurance policy or retirement plan, and that family member passes away, the life insurance or retirement company will require that a Conservatorship be established for the minor.

 Guardianships are a legal relationship between either an incapacitated person or a minor and their court-appointed guardian.
 A guardian can make legal and health care decisions in all or part of the other person’s life.
 Some incapacitated individuals are able to make decisions in some areas, but require assistance in others.
 In this case, a court may give the guardian specific powers to only assist where the person needs it the most.